 The case of M v M (Child Access), 2 All E.R.
 81 established a ‘duty’ amongst parents to ‘support the other’.
 In this case it was found that alienation removes the child’s right to have or to not have contact with a parent and conflicts with a parent’s duty to support the other parent.

-The case of RH (Parental Alienation) EWHC 2723 (Fam) (03 October 2019) involved a child who had, up until the year before the case, been having regular and good contact with the father and the father’s family.
+The case of RH (Parental Alienation), EWHC 2723 (Fam) (03 October 2019) involved a child who had, up until the year before the case, been having regular and good contact with the father and the father’s family.
 After an inappropriate message was sent from the father to the mother the child then started acting differently towards the father.
 The only explanation was that the mother told the child of the father’s email which, in turn, manipulated the child to the point that the child saw his father as a ‘pain and complication’ in his life.
-By sharing the email with the child, the mother had ruined ‘the child’s ability to form any and all sorts of relationships’ with the father and created an unhealthy environment in which the child’s views were twisted’.
+By sharing the email with the child, the mother had ruined ‘the child’s ability to form any and all sorts of relationships with the father and created an unhealthy environment in which the child’s views were twisted’.
 The judge in this case formed the view that the mother had in fact alienated the child and she did not support the father (see the case of M v M (Child Access) above).
 The reality was that if the child was to continue living with the mother he would not have a meaningful relationship with the father.
-The court took to bold step and decided that the child should move from the mother’s care to the alienated father’s care as ‘any trauma or stress’ of the move would likely be of ‘short duration’.
+The court took a bold step and decided that the child should move from the mother’s care to the alienated father’s care as ‘any trauma or stress’ of the move would likely be of ‘short duration’.

 Where a child is being alienated, it may be in their interests for the court to make orders that will help restore the relationship with the alienated parent, although the court is aware of how difficult this can be.